dujanhung/json-validator/doc.md

 @unique
 ```

-marks this JSON entry as unique against similar keys within the entire JSON file.
+marks this JSON entry as unique against similar values within the entire JSON file.

 >[!CAUTION]
 >if you duplicate such entries, the script would throw an error.